Touraine, a terroir to savour

 As far back as the 19th century, Honoré de Balzac praised Touraine charcuterie and its specialties.

-He even described Rillons as “fried pork leftovers, resembling a cooked truffle”!
+He even describes Rillons as “fried pork scraps, resembling a cooked truffle”!

 Once simmered over an open fire, these succulent cubes of pork can accompany an aperitif, but served as a salad, they’re ideal as an appetizer and a seasonal addition to Touraine tables.